ja3067/ja3067.github.io/about.md

 permalink: /about/
 ---

-I'm a third year undergraduate in computer science, math, and physics at Columbia University.
+I'm a fourth year undergraduate in computer science and mathematics at Columbia University.
 I'm a researcher at the Columbia Data Science Institute, a teaching assistant in the Columbia Math and CS departments, and a classical musician with the Columbia Music Performance Program.

-There are few things more exciting or potentially revolutionary than machine learning right now, and I'm trying to get involved and contribute to that revolution.
-I also want to make the process of learning how to use machine learning tools easier, and I will try to update this site with my latest projects and instructional tutorials about machine learning and cool math topics.
-Please feel free to reach out if you have any questions.
+This past summer I worked at the NASA Jet Propulsion Laboratory.

+I am interested in machine learning, artificial intelligence, programming languages, and classical music.
+I am one of the authors of the Coral programming language and compiler, as well as the Titan simulation library.

 ------

 ### Internships

+* **Machine Learning and Software Engineering Intern** at the NASA Jet Propulsion Laboratory (May 2019 - August 2019)
+  - Built the NASA GPU Data Visualization library for processing and analyzing NASA climate data using GPUs.
+  - Winner of the 2019 NASA Data Visualization and Storytelling Competition Grand Prize for the data visualization and machine learning work.

 * **Machine Learning Researcher** at the Columbia Data Science Institute (May 2018 - Present)
   - Studied self-replication in artificial intelligence and machine learning, including self-replicating deep neural networks and their potential applications to biology and AI.